PTNUSASATUINTIARTHA-DOKU/WHMCS-DOKU/README.md

 * Add the url on the admin panel to cron on your WHMCS for check status payment process.
 * In order to use this module please register at DOKU Website - https://www.doku.com to get an API.

-Further information about DOKU, please check our website on  DOKU Website at www.doku.com
+Further information about DOKU, please check our website on  DOKU Website at [DOKU WEBSITE](http://doku.com/id)